sajaldoes/Student-Registration-System/README.md

    * Update Student Information
    * Delete Students

 All information stored in Database we used SQlite.
+You can also check our [Database Structure](DatabaseStructure.png) for more information.

 ![menu](contents/menu.png)
 <p align="center">Main Menu Interface</p>